 “Most boundaries are convenient fictions.
 What divides the people who are “on” a team from those who are not?
 What separates one company department or division from another, or an employee from a customer?
 Boundaries give life structure, which makes us comfortable.
 But they can also be shifted, rethought, reframed, and reorganized.”

 Evernote emailed me today to let me know that they are going to limit free accounts to only 2 devices.
-This is a real bummer as I’ve been an Evernote fan for a very long time.
-In the last few years, several strong competitors have emerged, not least of which is the free iOS Notes … Read More

 Paul Gates taught a powerful message at Coast Hills Community Church this weekend.
 I recommend the whole video, but I particularly liked his advice to get people to tell you their story.
 It’s so much more powerful than the normal small talk we make with people.

 Critics jumped on the dorky aspect and the high price, but those weren’t the dooming factors.
 Early adopters often put up with cost and ridicule for innovations that meet real needs.
 But no one needs a Segway.

 The mountain peak is so seductive, so sexy — it’s where you want to end up, so you focus on what it will take to scale the verticals.
 But as it turns out, it’s the long walk to the base of the mountain that’s the hardest part.
 It’s about perseverance more than strength.

+At MX Conference 2013, “triple bottom line” was an idea that came up repeatedly.
+I thought at the time that companies seeking to show performance in terms of profit, people and the planet are bound to venture into misguided efforts.
 Simply slapping a layer of ESG initiatives doesn’t make a corporation not-evil.
 And as Eccles and Serafeim show, the increased cost of these efforts will diminish financial performance over time because of the increased cost.